-- Libraries can ensure that families with low socio-economic status can offer enough reading experiences to their children.
-Libraries make books available but also organize activities to stimulate reading including preparing pre-school children for regular education (e.g., through activities for developing vocabulary) and remedying problems in language. - Parents'/caregivers'/teachers' attitudes towards reading/ books shape the approach to reading of the children under their care.
+- Libraries stimulate reading activities at home, at school, and at the library itself: For example, they ensure families have books at home for their children, they collaborate with schools for more diverse reading experiences in the classroom, and organize activities at the library to prepare preschool children for regular education (e.g., through activities for developing vocabulary) and remedying problems in language. - Parents'/caregivers'/teachers' attitudes towards reading/ books shape the approach to reading of the children under their care.
 For instance, the availability of a variety of books at home can increase the chances that children find reading materials that interest them; reading by parents/caregivers may stimulate the development of positive reading attitudes and perceived value of reading, which increase the likelihood of frequent reading - Parents'/caregivers' reading interaction with children (e.g., shared reading) influences many components of the children's knowledge (e.g., vocabulary, concepts, or text genres), particularly during preschool and beginning elementary school years.
-Furthermore, it may positively influence children's approach to reading by developing reading-friendly attitudes, values and norms. - Socio-economic status influences various aspects of the home environment that impact a child's opportunities for reading.
+Furthermore, it may positively influence children's approach to reading by developing reading-friendly attitudes, values, and norms.
+See Edwards (2007) and Mol & Bus (2011) for overviews. - Socio-economic status influences various aspects of the home environment that impact a child's opportunities for reading.
 Examples are the financial situation of a child's family, the educational background of the parents/caregivers, and the proximal neighborhood.
 These and other aspects can modulate factors related to the reader's approach to reading (e.g., value of reading), knowledge (e.g., vocabulary knowledge prior to reading), text input (availability of reading materials at home, or at a nearby library). - Language environment refers to the linguistic context in which a child grows up and lives outside of school.
 This context influences a reader's vocabulary and linguistic knowledge of Dutch and of other languages.
 For instance, a reader can have a large vocabulary in one language (e.g., the language spoken at home) but insufficient vocabulary to properly read in another (e.g., language of instruction).
 Conversely, proficiency in one language may facilitate development in another language.